Home

 VACCINES FOR CHILDREN:

-Local cases include children and adolescents.
 None of the three hospitals in Lycoming County, has a pediatric ICU (so no pediatric mechanical ventilation will be possible locally), and only UPMC/Williamsport has a small inpatient pediatrics unit where children and adolescents can be treated.
 Youngsters requiring critical care will need to be transferred elsewhere.

 VACCINES AND PREGNANCY: